 Pike County Conservation District is committed to the long-term protection and sustainable use of Pike County’s natural resources.
 We accomplish this through partnership, education, technical assistance, planning, enforcement, and leadership.

-Since 2005, this program has reached over 3,500 students and awarded $11,500 to all three School Districts in Pike County for a variety of projects.
+Since 2005, this program has awarded $12,500 to all three School Districts in Pike County for a variety of projects.

 These projects have included a native plant hydroponics system, a composting program, natural pest control research, several native plant gardens, and more!